-The VCS High Availability Daemon, which runs in the context of the local system built-in account, uses the VCS Helper Service user context to access the network.
+The VCS High Availability Daemon, which runs in the context of the local system built-in account, uses the VCS Helper service user context to access the network.

-- Select one of the following: - Enter a valid user name for the selected account and click Next.
+- Select one of the following: - Existing user Choose an existing user account context for the VCS Helper service. - New user Create a new user account context for the VCS Helper service. - Enter a valid user name for the selected account and click Next.

-Do not append the domain name to the user name; do not enter user names as DOMAIN\user OF user@DOMAIN.
+Do not append the domain name to the user name; do not enter user names as DOMAIN\user or user@DOMAIN.